-New Working Session: Pacific Youth: Pacific Futures
+Formal Symposium: Pacific Youth: Pacific Futures

 Discussion on any aspect of Pacific childhood and youth, in the islands and the diaspora, is invited for this symposium.
 A working session was held in 2017 with abstracts circulated prior to the conference.
 In all we had 15 participants as well as others who attended the full day session and contributed to the rich and lively discussion.
-There were 8 others who expressed interest but were unable to attend the conference; hopefully some will be able to attend next year.
+There were 8 others who expressed interest but were unable to attend the conference; hopefully some will be able to attend in 2018.

-The presentations were organised into several broad thematic areas: youth participation and empowerment; livelihoods/employment; and migration and identity.
+The presentations in 2017 were organized into several broad thematic areas: youth participation and empowerment; livelihoods/employment; and migration and identity.
 During the day a number of other key themes emerged, including: definitions of ‘youth’ and the position of youth within family and community; generational issues and temporality, e.g. future facing issues (climate change, events like elections, etc) and past facing issues (eg ‘cultural trauma’ discourse; ideas of ‘culture’ and ‘tradition’); gender – as an overarching theme; negotiating responsibilities vs desires; rural/urban differences; mental health issues and wellbeing; education; and the impact of digital technologies.